 - Generally, a full license grants you a Professional Engineer (P.Eng.) credential and allows you to practice your profession without supervision.
 Most provinces require applicants to have at least four to five years of engineering experience, including some Canadian experience (usually one year) before they qualify for a full license.
-As a newcomer, you will likely not qualify for a full license upfront, unless you’ve previously worked as an engineer in Canada.
+However, in May 2023, Professional Engineers Ontario, became the first regulatory association in Canada to do away with the Canadian experience requirement for internationally-trained engineers looking to practice in Canada.
+If you intend to work as an engineer in a different province or territory, you’ll still need Canadian experience to qualify for a P.Eng. license.

 - A provisional license may be granted by some provincial regulators to applicants who meet all other licensure conditions except the Canadian work experience requirement.
 As a newcomer engineer, you may be eligible for a provisional license if you have at least three or four years of foreign engineering experience.
 However, you will need to work under the supervision of a licensed P.Eng. who takes responsibility for your work until you get your P.Eng. license.

 If you are a recent engineering graduate or don’t have enough total work experience (foreign or Canadian) to qualify for a provisional or full license, you can apply for the Engineer-in-Training (EIT), Member-in-Training, or Engineering Intern program (nomenclature varies across different provinces) with your provincial or territorial regulator.
 As an EIT, you can start working under the supervision of a licensed PEng and gather the necessary work experience towards your licensure.

 Applying to the regulator for an engineering license